 The show was cancelled when Jeremy Taylor refused to follow AOL’s attempt to cash in on the neediest of dreamers by withholding interpretations until they pay additional fees.
 Although this was the end of the most popular Internet dream work show, Taylor displayed for the world how core ethics in dreamwork cannot be bought or sold.
 Hats off!

-CyberDreamWork ” Researcher Robert Bosnak is a great example of how to do it right ” he has been successfully leading online dreamwork for over a decade now.
+CyberDreamWork.
+Researcher Robert Bosnak is a great example of how to do it right.
+He successfully lead online dreamwork for over a decade.
 Bosnak also developed some biofeedback techniques that continue Carl Jung’s work with dreams and lie detector tests, but more recently is known for his online “cyberdreamwork” training.
-Bosnak’s online dream sharing model has been effective for years because it uses free communication software that only requires a 28k modem.

 The Future of Online Dreaming?